almmaasoglu/deck-builder/README.md

 # MTG Deck Builder Tool

 ## Overview
-**Welcome to the MTG Deck Builder Tool** - a unique application for Magic: The Gathering enthusiasts!
+**MTG Deck Builder Tool** - a unique application for Magic: The Gathering enthusiasts!
 Leveraging the power of OpenAI's API, this tool is designed to suggest creative and niche decks based on player input.
 This Python-based application integrates with the `mtgsdk` library to fetch detailed card information, offering a comprehensive deck-building experience.

 ## Features
 - **Custom Deck Recommendations**: Generate tailored deck recommendations based on user input.